daminetreg/inglued/README.md

   2. Run `glue seal`, and :boom: you can tag your lib let user download it via [Github Releases](https://help.github.com/articles/creating-releases/).

+### Explanation
 ![glue seal command run](doc/glue-seal-example.gif)

+[We only support header-only dependencies](doc/rationale/WHY_HEADER_ONLY.md), any other kind of libraries have to disappear.

+Taking the example of [your-lib](examples/your-lib): imagine you made a library and you want someone to use it.

+What is sad is that you used other libraries to build your one :

+  * [cpp-pre::type\_traits](https://github.com/cpp-pre/type_traits/) to analyze lambda signatures
+  * Another library, that say is [example-dependency](https://github.com/header-only/example-dependency)

+So as it's not dependency free, it would require you to ask your users to install dependencies first.
+But this is a real pain, it is the best way to make your users flee.

+We've created `#inglued <>` to solve this. :wink:

 ## Why not just copying the Headers in my code ?